LITdevs/OMGEX/README.md

 # OMGEX ("OMG Extended")

 Extended profile features for OMG.LOL, your favorite pigeon community.
 OMGEX supports all default OMG.LOL themes.

-Issues and pull requests are welcome, so fire away!
+If you have any bugs or feature requests, feel free to [report them](https://github.com/LITdevs/OMGEX/issues/new/choose) or contribute!

 ## Installation